Light Therapy

 A 2024 review in J Funct Morphol Kinesiol (PMC11503318) concluded that pre-exercise LLLT shows beneficial effects on muscular performance, endurance, and reduced perceived fatigue.
 The same review was more cautious about acute deep-tissue injury, where evidence remains less convincing.

-A separate 2025 systematic review and meta-analysis (PMC12286287) of 14 trials using wavelengths from 660β950 nm found a different pattern: no statistically significant VAS pain reductions at 24 or 48 h, but moderate effects at 72 h (pooled SMD β0.55) and 96 h (SMD β0.56).
-The takeaway is that PBM appears most useful for the tail of the soreness curve when applied after eccentric damage.
+A separate 2025 review (Tsou et al., 2025) of 14 trials found a different pattern: no clear effect on pain at 24 or 48 hours, but moderate effects at 72 and 96 hours.
+So red light seems most useful for the later part of the soreness curve, when applied after hard, muscle-damaging exercise.

 What the Evidence Does NOT Yet Support (Honest Limitations)